papaux/til/README.md

 To publish on github pages, I opted for the `gh-pages` branch option.

+### Auto update using github Action

+This repository is configured with a github Action to automatically build and publish the TILs to the `gh-pages` branch after each push on master.

+The only requirement is to create and configure a github access token and add it to the secrets of this repository, named `ACCESS_TOKEN`.

+### Manual

 First check out the repository and the `gh-pages` branch in another directory, for example `../til-gh-pages`.
 Clean the branch from its history (check my TILs for a howto) and run the following command:

 ```